As prisons worldwide literally overflow the major question of prison rehabilitation effectiveness hits us squarely in the face.

 The goal, albeit, on a different level, is to cause people to ‘fall in line with a particular way of life’.
 In one case it’s not deviating from God’s way of conduct.
 In the other case, it’s ‘not deviating from Society’s way of conduct.
 In both cases, it’s raising humans out of and above whatever is considered a deviant or abject way of conduct.

 I believe we can say the motivation and desires of both parties are praiseworthy.
 We would definitely like to see all people act in a more worthy way.

 But the questions remain.
 Did the application of the social principles at one time and the religious principles at another time at the Kilmainham Jail rehabilitate prisoners?
 The answer is no–prison rehabilitation effectiveness was not a reality.
 How can I affirm this?
 Well, just take a look at our prisons today: whatever the country, whatever the society, whatever the religion.
 How are they faring?

 We have both social and religious workers helping remodel behavior and teaching repentance and reformation and look at the results.

 Do your own analysis, I don’t want you to take for granted what I think or may write.
 Look at it for yourself, you decide whether prison rehabilitation effectiveness is happening.
 In this sophisticated age of social and religious welfare are we and can we reach the goal of correcting the wrongdoing-ways of those unfortunate enough to wind up in prison?

 These subjects are basic questions The Explanation asks.
 Download the brochure Answering the Big Questions in Life to see some of the influences we’re all under and how to handle them in order to see the big picture.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Prison Rehabilitation Effectiveness, is it Possible?
+Please use the Social Network links just below to share this information from The Explanation, Prison Rehabilitation Effectiveness, is it Possible?